iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

     </li>
     <li>
         <strong>Collect conformance evidence</strong><br>
         <p>Using the conformance requirements list Suppliers can collate their evidence.
-Evidence will be in the form of self-certifying statements and TKW log outputs.</p>
+Evidence will be in the form of self-certifying statements and technical tooling log outputs.</p>
     </li>
     <li>
         <strong>Submit conformance evidence</strong><br>